Goodnature® Traps are being used across the planet to preserve species threatened by invasive rat populations or secondary poison.

 The breeding season for Stitchbirds is in Spring and Summer.
 They build their nests high up in trees, or use artificial nesting boxes.
 They lay clutches of an average of three eggs.
 They can lay clutches 4 times per season.

 Rats are a gigantic threat to the Stitchbird.
-Ecology groups are using Goodnature™ humane trapping technology to control Rats and other predators that threaten the Stitchbird.
+Ecology groups are using Goodnature™ quick-kill trapping technology to control Rats and other predators that threaten the Stitchbird.